District Council of Munno Para East: Council centenary, boundary and name change

 In November 1954, a Ward Transfer Agreement by the District Councils of Munno Para East District and Salisbury District Council was reached, with Munno Para East Council agreeable to take over Virginia Ward and portion of Penfield, North Salisbury and St. Kilda Wards from the Salisbury District Council.
 In exchange, Salisbury would take the section of Munno Para East which is included in the new satellite town plans which would later become Elizabeth.

-In 1958 the Council dropped the "East' from its name to become the District Council of Munno Para which later became the City of Munno Para in 1984.
+On 6 November 1958 the Council dropped the "East" from its name to become the District Council of Munno Para which later became the City of Munno Para in 1984.